 The BCCDC Public Health Laboratory (PHL) has developed laboratory guidance for COVID-19 diagnostic testing.
 If your health care provider thinks you may have the new coronavirus, they will arrange for testing.

-BCCDC provides health promotion and prevention services, and diagnostic and treatment services to reduce communicable and chronic disease, preventable injury and environmental health risks.
+BCCDC (BC Centre for Disease Control) provides health promotion and prevention services, and diagnostic and treatment services to reduce communicable and chronic disease, preventable injury and environmental health risks.
 BCCDC also provides analytical and policy support to government and health authorities.